-UGC NET Archaeology 2025, Eligibility, Exam Analysis for 5 January
+UGC NET Archaeology 2026 Eligibility, Exam Analysis, Pattern, Syllabus PDFs for June Cycle

-UGC NET Archaeology 2025: Check syllabus, eligibility, pattern & preparation tips, exam will be held on 5 january 2026 in shift 2.
-Download PDF syllabus & previous year papers.
+UGC NET Archaeology 2026: Check the syllabus, eligibility, pattern & preparation tips for the UGC NET June 2026 cycle.
+Download the PDFs for the syllabus and previous year papers.
 Explore career options in teaching, research, and cultural heritage after qualifying.

 UGC NET Archaeology